brighthive/data-resource-generator/docs/source/references/configuration.rst

 You will use `frictionless table schema <https://specs.frictionlessdata.io/table-schema/>`_.
 You will define your tables and relationships using table schema.

-Please see :ref:`Data Resource Schema<data-resource-schema>` for more information.
+Please see :ref:`Data Resource Schema reference<data-resource-schema>` for more information.

 API Configuration
 ^^^^^^^^^^^^^^^^^